 Here’s What You Missed

-- Ignorance and arrogance: stops entrepreneurs from scaling up
+- Ignorance and arrogance: stop entrepreneurs from scaling up

 - Should you listen to the majority?